MENU

 What is the best time for Manaslu Trek in Nepal?

-Can you trek in Manaslu without a guide?
+Can I trek in Manaslu without a guide?

 No, it is not possible to trek in Manaslu without a guide.
 The regulations set by the government mandate that a minimum of two trekkers and a guide must accompany any trek in the Manaslu region.